 At Academy, we set the bar high.
 We expect our students to have integrity, where inner qualities match outer actions, and to possess moral courage, where they stand up for principles and defend others.
 We want them to be intentional, to have generosity of spirit and to value people and relationships.
 We want them to be the kind of people who do the right thing even when no one is looking.

-We also want to provide them with opportunities to stretch themselves in ways that may not happen in classrooms, so a new initiative is our External Engagement Program.
-In addition to providing our older students with a database of summertime enrichment options, Director of Internships and Community Engagement Jennifer Conti is working to connect upper-schoolers with mentorship opportunities in partnership with both local organizations and domestic/international programming.
+We also want to provide them with opportunities to stretch themselves in ways that may not happen in classrooms, so a new initiative is our Internship Program.
+In addition to providing our older students with a database of summertime enrichment options, Director of Internships Jennifer Conti is working to connect upper-schoolers with mentorship opportunities in partnership with both local organizations and domestic/international programming.

 Through internships, mentoring opportunities and external summer enrichment experiences, Columbus Academy students engage in meaningful endeavors with problem solving, critical thinking and leadership opportunities that not only cultivate their own interests, but also deepen connections, partnerships and engagement within our local community.